 You are headed to Yellowstone National Park where you will find half of the world’s geysers and more wildlife than anywhere else in the Lower 48.
 From high mountain peaks to green valleys and alpine rivers, there are hundreds of places to explore.
 But how do you pack for Yellowstone?
-Here are the top 16 items to put in your backpack.
+Here are the top 16 items to bring to the park.

 1. Binoculars or a Spotting Scope to See Bears and Wolves

 Don’t miss seeing that grizzly across Hayden Valley or the wolf trotting through the grass in the Lamar Valley.
 Bring along a good pair of binoculars or a spotting scope to see all the wildlife Yellowstone has to offer.
 It’s worth talking to your local camp store employee about the different types of binoculars for sale as not all are created equal.
 You don’t want to end up with an extraordinarily weak pair, nor a pair too heavy to hike with.
 The Nikon Monarch series offers some great features.

 2. Bear Spray

 Bear spray is a must in the Yellowstone area if you plan on doing any sort of hiking or walking along trails.
 Home to about 700 grizzlies, Yellowstone region is also home to black bears.
 Park staff advise everyone on the trails to carry bear spray and know how to use it in the event you encounter a grizzly.
 You can purchase bear spray at camping stores (don’t try to bring it on the plane en route here) in the towns near the park or you can rent it from the kiosk at the Canyon Village Visitor Center.
 Keep in mind the best prevention is going to visitor centers to find out what areas to avoid, walking in groups of four or more and making noise as you hike to avoid surprising a bear.
 Read more about what to do if you encounter a bear.